Gged3210/malasek/README.md

 Once you've installed all of the prerequisites.
 Clone the repository on the www folder of Apache webserver.

+## Database Import
+Get the table dump from this file under this repo malasek_table_import.sql Import it using SQLYog Community Edition, from this link https://github.com/webyog/sqlyog-community/wiki/Downloads

 ## Reporting Security Issues
 To disclose a security issue to our team, [please reach out to the recruiter and contact me, anytime]